Enemy at the Gates: Reception

-On Rotten Tomatoes, the film has a 53% approval rating from 139 critics with a weighted average score of 5.70/10.
+On Rotten Tomatoes, the film has a 54% approval rating from 140 critics with a weighted average score of 5.70/10.
 The website's consensus says: "Atmospheric and thrilling, Enemy at the Gates gets the look and feel of war right.
 However, the love story seems out of place."
 Metacritic, which assigns a normalized rating, calculated an average score of 53 out of 100, based on 33 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Military historian David R. Stone praised the cast and said the film is "a good thing for the study of the Eastern Front during World War II" but criticized its historical inaccuracies and presentation, concluding: "To end on a brighter note, Enemy at the Gates has at the very least boosted the number of my students who drop by the office to ask questions about Stalingrad.
+Military historian David R. Stone praised the cast and stated that the film was "a good thing for the study of the Eastern Front during World War II", but criticized its historical inaccuracies and presentation, concluding: "To end on a brighter note, Enemy at the Gates has at the very least boosted the number of my students who drop by the office to ask questions about Stalingrad.
 I only wish it had done a better job of giving them good answers."
 For the Society for Military History, historian Roger Reese wrote: "As a work of fictionalized history this movie serves a useful purpose beyond entertainment, that of bringing to the attention of movie-goers in the West the sacrifices Soviet soldiers made in defending their country and defeating Hitler and giving a face to those legions still largely anonymous to us."

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote that it "is about two men placed in a situation where they have to try to use their intelligence and skills to kill each other.
 When Annaud focuses on that, the movie works with rare concentration.
 The additional plot stuff and the romance are kind of a shame."
 New York's Peter Ranier was less kind, declaring: "It's as if an obsessed film nut had decided to collect every bad war-film convention on one computer and program it to spit out a script."
 Peter Travers of Rolling Stone admitted the film had faults but said that "any flaws in execution pale against those moments when the film brings history to vital life."

-The film received unenthusiastic reviews in Russia but had good box office in Moscow and Saint Petersburg.
-Some Red Army Stalingrad veterans were so offended by inaccuracies in the film and how the Red Army was portrayed that on 7 May 2001, shortly after the film premiered in Russia, they expressed their displeasure in the State Duma, demanding a ban of the film but their request was not granted.
-The film was also received poorly in Germany.
+The film received unenthusiastic reviews in Russia, but was successful at the box office in Moscow and Saint Petersburg.
+Some Red Army Stalingrad veterans were so offended by inaccuracies in the film and the portrayal of the Red Army that on 7 May 2001, shortly after the film premiered in Russia, they expressed their displeasure in the State Duma, demanding a ban of the film.
+Their request was not granted.
+The film was also poorly received in Germany.
 Critics stated that it simplified history and glorified war.
 At the Berlinale film festival, it was booed.
-Annaud stated afterwards that he would not present another film at Berlinale, calling it a "slaughterhouse" and said that his film received much better reception elsewhere.
+Annaud stated afterward that he would not present another film at Berlinale, calling it a "slaughterhouse" and said that his film received a much better reception elsewhere.